 1. We act as the conduit of information within the membership and between the members and the outside world.
 That outside world includes the legislature, licensing board (OSBEELS), the universities and major employers, as well as with other state societies and organizations.
 In that regard, we act as the collective voice of our members, and take positions on issues to advance the aims of practicing licensed engineers.

-2. We work as a fraternal organization, encouraging networking between engineers and promoting the sharing of ideas both within the profession, as well as providing a venue for social activities.
+2. We encourage networking between engineers and promoting the sharing of ideas both within the profession, as well as providing a venue for social activities.

 3. We function as teachers, organizing and disseminating information about the profession, licensure, education requirements, sharing math and science with students and otherwise de-mystify the realm of engineers in society.